-- 51. In paragraph 24, the Claimants again bundle many ambiguous allegations together.
-Post Office separates out and addresses those allegations in paragraphs [52 to 57] below. - 52.
-As paragraph 24.1 does not explain what is meant by "error repellency", what sorts of errors are referred to, what is meant by "data entry level", what would constitute "sufficient" prevention, detection, identification or reporting of each sort of errors, or in what respects the error repellency of Horizon was insufficient, Post Office cannot plead to this paragraph.
-However, the general thrust of paragraph 24.1 is denied and the robust controls, procedures and practices pleaded in paragraphs [53 and 54] below are referred to. - 53.
-As to paragraph 24.1A, it is a truism that errors or bugs in an IT system and data or data packet errors have the potential to create errors in the data held in that system.
-However, Horizon has at all material times included technical control measures to reduce to an extremely low level the risk of an error in the entry, transmission, replication and storage of the transaction record data.
+- 39. In paragraph 24, the Claimants combine many allegations together.
+Post Office separates out and addresses those allegations in paragraphs [XX] below.
+[EACH OF PARAS 40-43] BELOW ARE TO BE REVIEWED BY POST OFFICE TECHNICAL PEOPLE, DELOITTE AND FUJITSU] - 40.
+As to paragraph 24.1, it is a truism that errors or bugs in an IT system and data or data packet errors have the potential to create errors in the data held in that system.
+Horizon is no exception.
+However, Horizon has at all material times included technical features and control measures to reduce to an extremely low level the risk an error in the transmission, replication and storage of the transaction record data.
 These have varied from time to time and they currently include the following: - (1) Horizon creates, transmits and stores transaction data in the form of "baskets".
-A basket is a complete transactional session between a customer and Post Office and may include one, several or many individual transactions taking place within the same session.
+A basket is a complete transactional session between a customer and Post Office and may include one, several or many individual transactions taking place within the same session (for example (1) a cash deposit, (2) a purchase of stamps and (3) the payment of a utility bill).
 Horizon will not accept a basket of transactions that does not net to zero (i.e. the value of any sales is set off by the value of any payment made or received).
-This reduces greatly the risk of any error in the data entered within any given basket. - (2) If a basket of transactions fails properly to complete its transmission to the central database (because, for example, of a power loss), the system rejects any partial transmission and requests the full basket from the branch terminal.
+This reduces greatly the risk of any error in the data within any given basket. - (2) If a basket of transactions fails properly to complete its transmission to the central database (because, for example, of a power loss), the system rejects any partial transmission and request the full basket from the branch terminal.
 This reduces greatly the possibility of baskets of transactions failing to be recorded. - (3) At the point of a basket being accepted by Horizon, it is assigned a unique sequential number (a "JSN") that allows it to be identified relative to the other baskets